 This Peach Ginger Iced Tea is a refreshing glass of iced green tea, sweetened with fresh peaches and flavoured with ginger.
 This post describes how to make iced green tea from tea bags or loose tea.
 It's a vegan and paleo drink, perfect for summer sipping!

 Warm summer days call for cold refreshing drinks, and this Peach Ginger Iced Tea delivers!
 But not only is it invigorating, it's a healthy drink because it is made with green tea.

 Iced tea is a favourite summertime drink.
 Make the switch from using powdered mixes or store-bought iced tea in bottles and steep your own!
 Make it even healthier by using green tea as the base.
-So good, so healthy, and so refreshing!
+Iced green tea is so good, so healthy, and so refreshing!